 Palestine was colonized by the Zionists through the influx of migrants: in 1881 there was one Jew for every 22 Arabs; by 1948 the ratio had been reduced to one Jew for every two Arabs; and by 2020 the ratio was largely reversed: 5 Jews for every Arab.

-Jews who make aliyah are called Olim.
-Since the land in Palestine is occupied by Christian Arabs or Muslim Arabs, – as well as by Jews who do not adhere to Zionism, – one solution is to buy land.
+Jews who make aliyah be called Olim.
+Since the land in Palestine is occupied by Christian Arabs or Muslim Arabs – as well as by Jews who do not adhere to Zionism – one solution is to buy land.
 This was the aim of two organizations dependent on the OS, created in 1901: the Jewish National Bank and the Jewish National Fund.
 If in 1920 Jews owned 7% of the cultivable area (estimated at 900,000 ha), this proportion had risen to 18% by 1945.